charliecutler2/cc.patron.repo/README.md

     - (then would create a new binary column for whether it was a consulting contract).
     - Then, assess which contracts come as a potential result of consulting
         - Finally,** determine whether awarding behaviour is affected by the presence of a consulting contract **
-- Company (will need to do the cleaning) - there could be a problem with different names for the consulting branch of a company versus the services/product branch of a company
+- Company (will need to do some cleaning) - there could be a problem with different names for the consulting branch of a company versus the services/product branch of a company
     - Maybe we check for overlap instead of exact match?
 - Dependent variables: binary, whether a contract awarded to the consulting company after a consulting contract was awarded.
 AND/OR _value_ of contracts awarded after consulting.

 Would need to somehow operationalize which contracts are precipitated by a consulting contract

 ## Overview